Travel Advice and Advisories - FAQ

 There are many events that can necessitate an official Travel Advisory, including the threat of terrorism, civil unrest, war, rebellion, a natural disaster, political instability, and health emergencies.

 The Government of Canada closely monitors safety and security conditions abroad, particularly in countries for which Travel Advisories have been issued.
 As new information becomes available, the level of risk is reassessed, and a Travel Advisory may be issued, upgraded or downgraded.

 Should I cancel my trip if a Travel Advisory has been issued?

 The decision to travel is the sole responsibility of the individual.
 You are strongly advised to follow the Government of Canada’s official travel advice to ensure your personal safety and security.
 It is up to the individual to decide what constitutes “non-essential travel,” based on family or business requirements, knowledge of a country or region, and other factors.

 Cancelling a scheduled trip could cost you money, so check with your travel agent, travel insurer, or airline/tour operator first.
-Travel insurers generally take into account the government’s Travel Advisories when determining their refund policy, but they have no legal or contractual obligation to do so.

 3. Stay connected